PPRS Prison Match™ helps

-Prison Match™ is a Federal Criminal Defense ‘PSR’ Case Management Software that saves:
+Prison Match™, a Federal Criminal Defense ‘PSR’ Legal Case Management Software that:

-- Legal team time, effort and expense while recommending best prison placement; ‘options’.
+- May save the legal team time, effort and resources while providing best prison placement options.

-- Could save the defendant (and their family) the legal expense of a court ordered transfer later (a Big If), which usually does not solve the issue in a timely manner.
+- Could save the defendant (and their family) the legal expense of a court-ordered transfer later, which usually does not solve the issue in a timely manner.

 While taking into account the defendant’s: